eriklacson/DomainHustler/README.md

 # DomainHustler 🚀

-A lightweiht domain enumeration written in Python3 for hustling information from a domain.
+A lightweight tool written in Python3 for hustling information from a domain.
 It uncovers DNS records, WHOIS data, and subdomains from certificate transparency logs.
 Made for network geeks, cybersecurity folks, or anyone curious about what's behind a domain.

 ## Features ✨
 - **DNS Resolution**: Automatically retrieves A, MX, and NS records for a domain.